mparsley1/eo-docs/README.md

 which makes the processing much faster for smaller regions.
 This is in contrast to the eoain processing chain, in which the full granule is downloaded to the VM and it is not possible to just download the data within the AOI.

-The eo-custom-scripts processing chain will generally be used in preference to the eoain processing chain;
+eo-custom-scripts is the main processing chain code used in the EO Service;
-however, one case for using the eoian processing chain, instead of eo-custom-scripts, is where an algorithm implemented in [SNAP](https://step.esa.int/main/download/snap-download/) is required.
+however, one case for using the eoian processing chain, in preference to eo-custom-scripts, is where an algorithm implemented in [SNAP](https://step.esa.int/main/download/snap-download/) is required.
 SNAP has many built-in algorithms which are not directly available in eo-custom-scripts.
 For example, SNAP implements atmospheric correction algorithms that are not available through Sentinel Hub, which can be automated using eoian.
-The eo-processors package (which uses the eoian package) allows for more flexibility to use other processing package, including [SNAP](https://step.esa.int/main/download/snap-download/) and [Satpy](https://satpy.readthedocs.io/).
+The eo-processors package (which uses the eoian package) allows for more flexibility to use other processing software, including [SNAP](https://step.esa.int/main/download/snap-download/) and [Satpy](https://satpy.readthedocs.io/).